winitzki/scall/tutorial/programming_dhall.md

 let e : exists_t_in_P = λ(r : Type) → λ(pack : ∀(t : Type) → P t → r) → pack our_type_t our_value
 ```

-Heuristically, the function application `pack X y` performs a "packing" of the given type `X` under the "existentially quantified wrapper".
+Heuristically, the function application `pack X y` will "pack" a given type `X` under the "existentially quantified wrapper" together with a value `y`.

+#### Constructors for existential types

 To work with existential types more conveniently, let us implement generic functions for creating existentially quantified types and for producing and consuming values of those types.
 The three functions are called `Exists`, `pack`, and `unpack`.